ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Administration/upgrading.rst

    rolling upgrade in multiple steps, by upgrading to an intermediate version first.

-The following table lists compatible versions for other nodes in the cluster while upgrading a cluster node.
+The following table lists compatible versions for all other nodes in the cluster when upgrading a cluster node, or for other Pacemaker Remote nodes when upgrading a Pacemaker Remote node.

-.. list-table:: **Version Compatibility Table for Cluster Nodes**
+.. list-table:: **Version Compatibility**
    :class: longtable
    :widths: 1 1
    :header-rows: 1

    * - Version Being Installed
-     - Oldest Compatible Version
+     - Minimum Compatible Version
    * - Pacemaker 3.y.z
      - Pacemaker 2.0.0
    * - Pacemaker 2.y.z
      - Pacemaker 1.1.11 [#]_
    * - Pacemaker 1.y.z
      - Pacemaker 1.0.0
-   * - Pacemaker 0.7.z
+   * - Pacemaker 0.6.z to 0.7.z
      - Pacemaker 0.6.z

+When upgrading a Pacemaker Remote node, cluster nodes must follow different compatibility requirements, listed in the table below.

+.. list-table:: **Cluster Node Version Compatibility for Pacemaker Remote Nodes**
+   :class: longtable
+   :widths: 1 1
+   :header-rows: 1

+   * - Pacemaker Remote Version
+     - Minimum Cluster Node Version
+   * - Pacemaker 3.y.z
+     - Pacemaker 2.0.0
+   * - Pacemaker 1.1.9 to 2.1.z
+     - Pacemaker 1.1.9 [#]_

 .. index::
    single: upgrade; detach and reattach